Morale Mail Parcel Services: Domestic and Overseas Deployments

 Mailing Packages Overseas

-Ask your military member for his/her mailing address!
+Ask your military member for their mailing address!
 They will know the best place to send mail to them.
 Packages will not be shipped if they are missing this information.
 In most cases, it will be formatted like this:

 PO BOX #### (this varies depending on the operation)

 For more information on how to address your package to a specific operation, click here.